-Operating activities used cash of \$38,208 for Fiscal 2023, due to the decreases in accounts payable, accrued expenses and other liabilities, and accrued sales incentives, as well as due to sales decreases and losses incurred by EyeLock LLC.
+During Fiscal 2023, operating activities used cash of \$38,208 due to the decreases in accounts payable, accrued expenses and other liabilities, and accrued sales incentives, as well as due to sales decreases and losses incurred by EyeLock LLC.
 This was offset primarily by the decrease in accounts receivable.